 The Renton Technical College Library offers a variety of information literacy workshops for RTC students, faculty and staff.
 These workshops teach how to find, evaluate and use information more effectively, efficiently and independently.

-The available workshops are listed below but instructors may also request customized workshops for their classes or workshops combining some of the topics listed below.
+The lists below are some ideas for workshops we can do.
+Instructors are encouraged to request customized workshops for their classes based on the needs of their class, including combining or dividing up some of the topics listed below.
 For more information about scheduling a library workshop, click here.

 |Orientations||Includes Info About|